dead-claudia/lifted-pipeline-proposal/README.md

 })
 ```

 Problem is, there's this massive boilerplate, complexity, and jQuery-like tendencies inherent with [nearly](http://reactivex.io/rxjs/manual/overview.html) [every](https://baconjs.github.io/api2.html) [reactive](http://highlandjs.org/) [library](https://github.com/cujojs/most) [out](https://github.com/pozadi/kefir) [there](http://staltz.github.io/xstream/).
 RxJS has attempted to compromise with a `.do(func)`/`.let(func)` that's the moral equivalent of a [`|>` operator](https://github.com/tc39/proposal-pipeline-operator/), but even then, using custom operators doesn't feel as natural as built-in ones. (jQuery and Underscore/Lodash have similar issues here, especially jQuery.)
-Using this proposal (all three parts) + the pipeline operator proposal + the [observable proposal](https://github.com/tc39/proposal-observable), this could turn out a bit easier and lighter (not much longer than [with all the RxJS magic](https://github.com/isiahmeadows/non-linear-proposal/blob/master/examples/comparison/rxjs-click.js), but *fully* zero-dependency mod polyfills/transpiling as necessary):
+Using this proposal (all three parts) + the pipeline operator proposal + the [observable proposal](https://github.com/tc39/proposal-observable), this could turn out a bit easier and lighter:

 ```js
 // This proposal (35 SLoC)